 When players stop being disciplined, it will send all the defensive efforts of the team crashing down.
 Silly fouls give opponents opportunities such as free kicks that can lead to goals.
 If you don’t want to give away free goals and keep morale from plummeting, keep your head cool and avoid silly mistakes born from rash decisions.

 If you apply these 12 tips properly into your defence strategy, you will craft an impressive defence that will intimate your opponents.
 Not to mention that you will grow as a team and become a lot more effective than ever before.
 Apply these tips one by one, little by little, and make sure it becomes second nature.

-Liked our 13 Best Football Streaming Sites Article?
+Liked our guide to 5-a-side defending article?
 For more Football related articles just like this, check out our football category blog page.
 It's jam packed with useful reviews, how-to guides and opinion pieces.